SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Nuscale Power Corporation Of Class Action Lawsuit And Up...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
-10, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against NuScale Power Corporation (“NuScale” or the“Company”) (NYSE: SMR).
-The class action, filed in the United States District Court for the District of Oregon, and docketed under 23-cv- 01956, is on behalf of the class of all persons and entities (“Class”) that purchased or otherwise acquired NuScale securities between March 15, 2023 and November 8, 2023 (“Class Period”).
+(MENAFN- PR Newswire) NEW YORK, Jan.
+14, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against NuScale Power Corporation ("NuScale" or the "Company") (NYSE: SMR ).
+The class action, filed in the United States District Court for the District of Oregon, and docketed under 23-cv- 01956, is on behalf of the class of all persons and entities ("Class") that purchased or otherwise acquired NuScale securities between March 15, 2023 and November 8, 2023 ("Class Period").

 If you are a shareholder who purchased or otherwise acquired NuScale securities during the Class Period, you have until January 16, 2024, to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at .
-To discuss this action, contact Robert S. Willoughby at ... or 888.476.6529 (or 888), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.
+To discuss this action, contact Robert S. Willoughby at [email protected]

 [Click here for information about joining the class action]